Creative Ideas As Currency: Growth for Artists In The Digital Economy

 Maturity is a Bonus for Creative Ideas

-So this is a message specifically for the mature practitioners.
+This message is specifically intended for mature practitioners.
 You are not too late.
-If you have stayed this far to read, then you feel there is a possibility for you to broaden how you work.
+If you have read this far, then you sense there is a possibility for you to expand the way you work.
 You have doubts, though.
-Social media is ‘young persons’ game.
+Social media is a ‘young person’s’ game.
 You may think that you’ll look ridiculous at your age on YouTube.
 Banish these thoughts.
-They are the polar opposite to the truth.
+They are the polar opposite of the truth.
 This is your time.
-Brands are now favoring maturity for all sorts of reasons and specifically looking to partner with mature associates.
-You have kudos that is unique.
+Brands are now favouring maturity for a variety of reasons and are specifically looking to partner with mature associates.
+You possess unique kudos.

 When it comes to writing about your practice, I’m going to stick my neck out here and venture that your maturity is a distinct advantage.
-You have the bonus of stability of mind that often eludes our younger selves.
-You gave the benefit of experience; you have perspective and you have the patience to make this work.
+You possess the added benefit of a stable mind that often eludes our younger selves.
+You bring the benefit of experience; you have perspective, and you possess the patience to make this work.

 Specialisation is for Insects

-As a closing thought consider that you are more than a production line for artwork.
+As a closing thought, consider that you are more than just a production line for artwork.
 Robert A. Heinlein, the sci-fi writer, said that:

 A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyse a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
 Specialisation is for insects.

-You are a unique and adaptable synthesis of ideas, feelings, experiences, and perspectives with a lot to offer the world as an artist.
-You might want to consider what I have said above and consider how you might change your creative life.
-Broaden your options and double down on the exploitation of your thoughts and ideas.
-In doing so, you might find that stretching yourself leads to clarity and focus you wouldn’t have thought possible beforehand.
+You are a unique and adaptable synthesis of ideas, feelings, experiences, and perspectives, with much to offer the world as an artist.
+You may wish to reflect on what I have stated above and think about how you might transform your creative life.
+Broaden your options and focus on harnessing your thoughts and ideas.
+By doing so, you might discover that pushing your boundaries leads to clarity and focus you wouldn’t have thought possible before.

-Remember that likely most of your audience cannot afford to purchase your original artwork at the prices you’d like to sell it for.
-So offer them something else.
-Unshackle your market for original work from the artificially low prices that you hoped would entice them to buy.
-Replace this model of income with something that is free (to the customer), more affordable, infinitely scalable and accessible, and start to charge what your work is actually worth.
-You are providing something invaluable to more people in the means to connect more authentically with you.
+Remember that most of your audience likely cannot afford to purchase your original artwork at the prices you wish to sell it for.
+So, offer them something else.
+Unshackle your market for original work from the artificially low prices you hoped would entice them to buy.
+Replace this income model with something that is free (for the customer), more affordable, infinitely scalable and accessible, and start charging what your work is actually worth.
+You are providing something invaluable to a broader audience in the means to connect more authentically with you.

 As always, reach out if you want to discuss further.